mmarius/montreal-things-to-do/README.md

 - [Projet Pilote](https://maps.app.goo.gl/qyHoqib7hyPAJcQj6): Great cocktail bar on Rue Rachel (so it's easy to bike there).
 They also brew their own beers and make personalized cocktails based on what you like.

 ## Bookstores
-- [The Word](https://maps.app.goo.gl/MaQD6GduVRRg1JpE6): iconic book store near McGill catering to young intellectuals.
+- [The Word](https://maps.app.goo.gl/MaQD6GduVRRg1JpE6): Iconic book store near McGill catering to young intellectuals.
-- [Joie de Livre](https://maps.app.goo.gl/Fg6yqeHxNaf2cDWE9): bookstore, cafe, bar, all in one place.
+- [Joie de Livre](https://maps.app.goo.gl/Fg6yqeHxNaf2cDWE9): Bookstore, cafe, bar, all in one place.
 - [De Stiil](https://maps.app.goo.gl/uQQuV3ap9jtZGKyn8): Great English bookstore on Duluth.